Voice actor, narrator, actor, rocker. One of the most consistent solo artists among male seiyuu. Welcome to Showtaro Morikubo’s Seiyuu Digest.

 As it turns out many people are surprised to acquire this piece of information about Morikubo, a not so unexpected reaction since it is not all days that one starts his career in the entertainment business as a stage actor and afterwards becomes a seiyuu, well at least not at the time nowadays this has become more and more common.

-He starred in Burning Samurai ~FINAL BURST~, MASKED RIDER LIVE & SHOW ~ decades Festival ~ and Kenichi Suzumura’s AD-LIVE in which he co-starred with famous seiyuu Takahiro Sakurai, just to name a few.
+He starred in Burning Samurai ~FINAL BURST~, MASKED RIDER LIVE & SHOW ~ decades Festival ~ and Kenichi Suzumura’s AD-LIVE in which he co-starred famous seiyuu Takahiro Sakurai, just to name a few.

-Usually a seiyuu this busy like Morikubo would not have the time to host any radio shows but contrary to what one would have thought, he actually does and not just one or two but many of them over the last few years.
+Usually a seiyuu this busy like Morikubo would not have the time to host any radio shows but contrary to what one would have thought, he actually does, and not just one or two but many of them over the last few years.

 Starting from 森久保祥太郎・浪川大輔 つまみは塩だけ (Morikubo Shoutaro, Namikawa Daisuke tsumami wa shio dake) to 石川英郎と森久保祥太郎のあんずジャム (Apricot jam of Hideo Ishikawa and Morikubo Shotaro).

-Morikubo has hosted several radio shows as a regular guest and at the same time got to know famous seiyuu such as Tomokasu Seki, Hideo Ishikawa, Suzuki Yuuto and others.
+Morikubo has hosted several radio shows as a regular guest and at the same time got to know famous seiyuu such as Tomokasu Seki, Hideo Ishikawa, Suzuki Yuuto, and others.

 Morikubo is well known for being a rocker be it for his style or the music he creates.

-Having debuted in 2001 with The Answer and 髄（Zui) Morikubo was set on making his career a long one in the industry presenting the fans with a rock genre, extremely dynamic as well as different music as the final result, partially because of the fact that in The Answer he also raps adding to the fact that the instrumental of the track is slightly eerie, however this two first releases were both out of the Oricon chart.
+Having debuted in 2001 with The Answer and 髄（Zui) Morikubo was set on making his career a long one in the industry presenting the fans with a rock genre, extremely dynamic as well as different music as the final result, partially because of the fact that in The Answer he also raps adding to the fact that the instrumental of the track is slightly eerie, however, these two first releases were both out of the Oricon chart.

 From 2008 onward Morikubo’s songs were finally on the charts and although they didn’t rank any higher than #24, courtesy of TRIBALISM 〜sunrise side〜, it helped him to build up his momentum as a musician and to create better and even more amazing songs always staying true to his genre of election, the rock.